Pro Bono Opportunities for Lawyers

 Help Make a Difference

 Many people in Washington, DC go to court without a lawyer.
 They may be at risk of eviction, involved in a custody dispute, seeking safety through a civil protection order, or being sued by a debt collector—but can’t afford legal representation.
 While legal aid groups work hard to help, they have limited resources and can’t serve everyone who needs assistance.
 That’s where you come in.
+Your skills and experience can help people in our community gain access to justice.

 Not sure how to get started?
 Email us at ProBonoOpportunities [at] dccsystem.gov and we’ll help you find the right opportunity.